foliant-docs/foliantcontrib.pgsqldoc/README.md

 `passwrod`
 :   PostgreSQL user password.

+`draw`
+:   If this parameter is `true` — preprocessor would generate scheme of the database and add it to the end of the document.
+Default: `false`

 `schemas`
 :   List of PostgreSQL database schema names to include in the documentation.
+Only tables from these schemas will be included.
+If the parameter is not specified — tables from all schemas will be included.

+`doc_template`
+:   Path to jinja-template for documentation.
+Path is relative to the project directory.
+Default: `pgsqldoc.j2`

+`scheme_template`
+:   Path to jinja-template for scheme.
+Path is relative to the project directory.
+Default: `scheme.j2`

 ## Usage